Scaling Laws and Spectra of Shallow Neural Networks in the Feature Learning Regime: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Murat Erdogdu, Surya Ganguli, Antoine Maillard, Pierre Mergny and Denny Wu for insightful discussions.
-This work was supported by the French government, managed by the National Research Agency (ANR), under the France 2030 program with the reference ``ANR-23-IACL-0008'' and the Choose France - CNRS AI Rising Talents program.
+BL and LD were supported by the French government, managed by the National Research Agency (ANR), under the France 2030 program with the project references ``ANR-23-IACL-0008'' (PR[AI]RIE-PSAI) and ``ANR-25-CE23-5660'' (MAPLE), as well as the Choose France - CNRS AI Rising Talents program.
 We also acknowledge funding from the Swiss National Science Foundation grants SNSF SMArtNet (grant number 212049), OperaGOST (grant number 200021 200390) and DSGIANGO (grant number 225837).
 This work was supported by the Simons Collaboration on the Physics of Learning and Neural Computation via the Simons Foundation grant ($\#1257412$ (FK) and $\#1257413$ (LZ)).